IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Problem Formulation

 \subsection{Dropping}

-High workloads may cause heavy back pressure in the upstream queues.
-If a request has already passed its $SLA$ at any stage in the inference pipeline, then there might be no point in continuing to serve it until the last stage and incurring high pressure on the system.
-One mechanism we have used is to drop a request at any pipeline stage if it has already passed $SLA$ in the previous steps.
+High workloads may cause high back pressure in the upstream queues.
+If a request has already passed its $SLA$ at any stage in the inference pipeline, then there might be no point in continuing to serve it until the last stage and placing high pressure on the system.
+A mechanism we have used is to drop a request at any stage of the pipeline if it has already passed $SLA$ in the previous steps.
 We also consider that a request is dropped if its current latency exceeds $2\times$ the SLA to avoid constant back pressure on the queues.